Chaosmose/PdSSync/README.md

 ```
 ## DeltaPathMap ##

-A **DeltaPathMap** references the differences between two **hashMap** and furnish the logic to planify downloading or uploading command operations for clients according to their role.
+A **DeltaPathMap** references the differences between two **FilesHashMap** and furnish the logic to planify downloading or uploading command operations for clients according to their role.

 Json representation :